jhnj/johanjern.com/posts/working-at-pipe.md

 During my first three months at Pipe there's been a lot of _moving fast_ but surprisingly little [_breaking things_](https://boz.com/articles/move-fast-explained).
-At this point I can confidently say that it's no coincidence - the quality of engineering at Pipe is just good.
+At this point I can confidently say that it's no coincidence - the quality of engineering at Pipe is just really good.
 We've got good logging, monitoring, deployments, test coverage, code quality, etc. - things you'd expect at a more established company, not at a startup (of course we're not quite there yet, but improving every day).